 Steps Toward A Community-Based Participatory Digital Archive for Artworks Related to Refugee and Asylum Seeker Experiences.
 Community Informatics Research Network (CIRN) Conference, Monash University Centre, Prato, Italy, November 6-8, 2019.

-The Amplification Project: Digital Archive for Forced Migration and Refugee Art-Action
+The Amplification Project: Digital Archive for Forced Migration, Contemporary Art, and Action

 A community-led, participatory digital archive that preserves, connects, promotes, and raises the visibility of artworks and projects relating to refugee experiences and forced migration